 The Parochial Church Council is a corporate body established by the Church of England.
 The PCC operates under the Parochial Church Council Powers Measure.
+The PCC is a Registered Charity.

 The method of appointment of PCC members is set out in the Church Representation Rules.
-At St Emillion's the membership of the PCC consists of the incumbent (our vicar), churchwardens, the reader and members elected by those members of the congregation who are on the electoral roll of the church.
+At St Ledger's the membership of the PCC consists of the incumbent (our vicar), churchwardens, the reader and members elected by those members of the congregation who are on the electoral roll of the church.
+All those who attend our services/members of the congregation are encouraged to register on the electoral roll and stand for election to the PCC.